ARTICLE

-What is a 2-2-3 schedule and how does it work?
+What is a 2-2-3 Schedule and How Does it Work?

 What is a 2-2-3 shift schedule?

-A 2-2-3 schedule—commonly called a Panama schedule—is a type of shift schedule that organizations use to ensure 24/7 operational coverage.
-With this approach, the agency typically divides its workforce into four teams, each of which work two consecutive 12-hour day shifts, followed by two full days of rest, then another three consecutive days of work.
-This same pattern repeats biweekly, except that the second week begins with two days off, followed by two days on, then another three days off.
-Organizations in many different industries use a 2-2-3 schedule to ensure consistent coverage and keep workflows running smoothly.
+A 2-2-3 schedule — commonly called a Panama schedule — is a type of shift schedule organizations use to establish 24/7 operational coverage.
+This approach typically divides employees into four teams, each working two consecutive 12-hour day shifts, two full days of rest, and then another three consecutive days of work.
+This pattern repeats biweekly, except that the second week begins with two days off, followed by two days on, and then another three days off.

 • Healthcare organizations, particularly hospitals, nursing homes, and other facilities that offer round-the-clock care